Ziang-Lu/Database-Learning-Notes/4-PostgreSQL/PostgreSQL.md

 \dt  # Show all the tables in "test" database

+\dv  # Show all the views in "test" database

 \d some_table  # Show the structure (columns) of "some_table" table

 \i some_codes.sql  # Import (Execute) the SQL codes in "some_codes.sql"